CastroForGeorgia/GA-5/content/_policies/healthcare.md

 # Healthcare for All: A Human Right

-## Universal, Affordable, and Comprehensive Healthcare
+## A Universal, People-First Public System

-In Georgia’s 5th Congressional District, healthcare is a fundamental human right, not a privilege.
-We are committed to establishing **Medicare for All**, guaranteeing universal coverage without premiums, deductibles, or surprise bills.
-Our healthcare system will serve people—not profits.
+In Georgia’s 5th District, I’m fighting to replace a profit-driven maze with a **universal, individual state-run, single-payer system** that guarantees care—no gatekeeping by insurers, no games with networks, no “gotcha” bills.
+We will set clear rules, cap what families can ever pay, and put doctors and patients back at the center of care.

-We prioritize:
+We will fight for:

-* Universal, comprehensive healthcare coverage, including mental health, dental, vision, prescription drugs, and long-term care.
-* Eliminating medical debt and financial barriers to treatment.
-* Lowering prescription drug prices through Medicare negotiations.
+* **Guarantee coverage for every resident** through public plan administered by each individual state.
+* **Cap out-of-pocket costs at 10% of household wages**—a hard ceiling that ends medical debt traps.
+* **Use one transparent, statewide price list tied to middle-class wages**, so care stays affordable and providers are paid fairly.
+* **Cover prenatal, birth, and postpartum care at 100%**—no bills, no exceptions—so families can plan with confidence.
+* **Include mental health care** alongside medical care with the same access standards.
+* **Ban direct-to-consumer medical advertising** for prescription drugs and devices, and end hospital/insurer ad games that confuse patients.
-* Strengthening local hospitals and clinics, especially in underserved areas.
+* **Strengthen local hospitals and clinics**, especially in underserved neighborhoods.
-* Investing in healthcare professionals by reducing administrative burdens and increasing support.
+* **Reduce administrative burdens** so clinicians spend time healing people, not chasing codes.

 ---